Supervision

 sheriff’s mark on the comments of all users included in the list.

-Thus, the requirements of Google Play will be met, but in the minimum necessary
+Thus, the requirements of Google Play will be met, but to the minimum necessary

 be alternatives: access through a browser, installation from an APK or from other